voschezang/coding-handbook/quotes.md

 * What one person can do in nine months, nine persons can do in one month.
 * Before software can be reusable it first has to be usable.
-* It is easier to deprecate code than to refactor it.

 <hr>

 ## Software Engineering

 * Find the balance between proper software engineering and the hacker way.
+* [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams tend to produce larger and more complex software (and take [longer](https://en.wikipedia.org/wiki/Brooks%27s_law)).
 * Scrum does not imply agile.
-* Agile does not imply scrum.
+* Agile does not imply [scrum](https://sanderhoogendoorn.com/jack-sparrow-and-the-end-of-scrum/).
-* [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams tend to produce larger and more complex software (and take [longer](https://en.wikipedia.org/wiki/Brooks%27s_law)).
-* Timestamp everything.
 * Finding 5 bugs in 5 lines of code is easier than finding 1 bug in 500 lines of code.
 Keep pull-requests small.
+* It is easier to deprecate code than to refactor it.
+* Timestamp everything.
 * Design for failure; assume each component will break eventually.

 ### DevOps

-* Take calculated risks, experiment, make mistakes and learn from them.
-  * This requires an automated build/test process.
-  * Goto [production](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) & collect (user-)feedback asap.
-  * Deploy changes to
-* Let's give developers admin rights on production machines.
 * DevOps is just [vertical intergration](https://en.wikipedia.org/wiki/Vertical_integration).
   * Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing.
+  * This requires an automated build-test-deployment process.
+* Take calculated risks, experiment, make mistakes and learn from them.
+  * Goto [production](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) & collect (user-)feedback ASAP.
+  * Use local incidents and abnormalities to make [global improvments](https://en.wikipedia.org/wiki/Autonomation).
+* In a complex, dynamic environment, it is better to release 1 feature than to leave 5 ones unfinished.

 ### DevOps Organizations